 We do not anticipate interruptions to our services, though there may be slight delays.
 You can still contact us by phone or email.

 We are closely monitoring the rapidly evolving situation to keep our staff and wider community safe, and to do our part to help flatten the curve of the COVID-19 pandemic.

-We rarely accept articles with a national or an international scope.
-We rarely write book reviews.
+We publish feature articles in ON Nature magazine on all aspects of natural history, conservation and the environment in Ontario.
+We rarely accept articles with a national or an international scope, or book reviews.
 We do not publish poetry or fiction.

 Letters to the Editor

 We enjoy hearing from ON Nature readers.
 Please send letters by email to email@example.com or by mail c/o Editor, and include your full name, address and phone number.

 Letters may be edited for length and clarity.